-2. Maintain a healthy weight
+2. Maintain a Healthy Weight

-“Obesity is undeniably connected to breast cancer,” Dr. Funk said, especially post-menopause.
+“Obesity is undeniably connected to breast cancer,” Dr. Funk says, especially post-menopause.
 That’s thanks to the fact that most breast cancers are fueled by estrogen, and excess fat tissue leads to increased estrogen production.

-3. Drink less alcohol
+3. Drink Less Alcohol

-4. Exercise regularly
+4. Exercise Regularly

-5. Manage your stress
+5. Manage Your Stress

 You probably know that stress increases inflammation in the body, and inflammation is involved in most chronic diseases, including cancer.
 Dr. Funk is a huge proponent of cutting or managing the stress and negativity in your life as a breast cancer risk-reduction strategy.
 Maybe it’s finally time to commit to a month of regular meditation?
-“Try to Zen out as much as you can,” she said.